risawitama/verbose-potato/README.md

-## I’m reading a book on the history of glue – can’t put it down.
+## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.